Caolan Ward

-Caolan Ward (born 18 August 1992) is an Irish Gaelic footballer who plays for St Eunan's and the Donegal county team.
+Caolan Ward (born 18 August 1992) is an Irish Gaelic footballer who plays for St Eunan's and, previously, for the Donegal county team.

 When first called up for Donegal in 2016, he was based in Carlow and travelled from there to train with the team; by 2018 he had relocated to Monaghan.
 By 2019, he had returned home to work as a personal trainer at Donegal Strength and Conditioning Gym in a little area called Milford.

 Education

 Ward is from Letterkenny.
 He attended St Eunan's College, where he played for the school team and learned to "kick the high ball in low" from team trainer Neil "Flash" Gordon.
 He later studied at IT Carlow and also played for their team.
+He would later become teacher at his former school.

 Ward was a member of Letterkenny Athletic Club until his late teens, where he competed against and relayed with Mark English, before focusing on his football.
 Ward's father, Anthony, trained Ward at the local athletic club.
 Ward specialised in the long jump and was Ireland's best at under-9 level in 2001 and under-13 level in 2004.